bazbt3/hyde/thememonday.md

 * \#ComicsMonday - @cano
 * \#StarWarsMonday - @ronnie

+[…] The vote is up, posted at [polls.abrah.am.](https://polls.abrah.am/polls/568d7879d4b0bf0003689678)

+[ ] The result: will appear here!

+---

-Before it gets unwieldy for the vote, should we cap the list at a predetermined number??
+Before it gets unwieldy for the vote, should we cap the list at a predetermined number in the future??
 Let me know!
 In any event, @polls tops out at 10 entries.

-[ ] The vote: here.

-[ ] The result: here!